tldr-pages/tldr/pages/common/black.md

 `black -c "{{code}}"`

+- Output whether a file or a directory would have changes made to them if they were to be formatted:

+`black --check {{path/to/file_or_directory}}`

-- Output the changes that would be applied for each file:
+- Output changes that would be made to a file or a directory without performing them (dry-run):

 `black --diff {{path/to/file_or_directory}}`

-- Perform a dry run (print what would be done without actually doing it):

-`black --check {{path/to/file_or_directory}}`

-- Auto-format a file or directory emitting exclusively error messages to stderr:
+- Auto-format a file or directory, emitting exclusively error messages to stderr:

 `black --quiet {{path/to/file_or_directory}}`